fleetdm/fleet/handbook/company/README.md

 - **Take initiative.** No one is coming.
 Understand Fleet's goals yourself.
 Look for [bottlenecks](https://en.wikipedia.org/wiki/Theory_of_constraints).

 ### 🟢 Results
 We work to get results.
-How we work determines the results we deliver.
-Between overthinking and rushing, there's a [golden mean](https://en.wikipedia.org/wiki/Golden_mean_%28philosophy%29).
+How we work determines the results we get.

-- **[Iterate](https://youtu.be/BW6TWwNZzIQ).** Constantly look for ways to make smaller improvements, more often.
+- **Iterate.** Constantly [look for ways](https://youtu.be/BW6TWwNZzIQ) to make smaller improvements, more often.
 - **Move quickly.** Aim to deliver results daily.
 Focus on fewer tasks at one time.
 Resist gold-plating and avoid [bike-shedding](https://en.wikipedia.org/wiki/Law_of_triviality).
+Between overthinking and rushing, there's a [golden mean](https://en.wikipedia.org/wiki/Golden_mean_%28philosophy%29).
 - **Keep things simple.** Defy complexity.
 Go with "boring solutions", when they actually work.
-Use fewer words whenever possible.
+Use [fewer words](http://www.paulgraham.com/writing44.html).
 - **Practice self-care.** Remember to take breaks.
 Schedule time off to recharge.
 Organize your workday to fit your lifestyle.
+When you can't take on more work, say so.

 ### 🔵 Objectivity
 To reach our goals, we need to see reality clearly.
 The objective of software is to be valuable.
 This is how we measure success.

 - **Think for yourself.** Remember how often conventional wisdom isn't.
 - **Be humble.** Be realistic about what's possible.
 Don't overpromise.
 No solution is just the "happy path".
-- **Seek the truth.** Everything is in draft.
+- **Seek the truth.** Everything is [in draft](https://fleetdm.com/handbook/company/why-this-way#why-this-way).
 Change your mind in the face of new evidence.
 Avoid the [sunk cost fallacy](https://en.wikipedia.org/wiki/Sunk_cost).
 - **Be rigorous.** A lucky fix without understanding does more harm than good.
-When something isn't working, use [the scientific method](https://en.wikipedia.org/wiki/Scientific_method#Problem-solving_via_scientific_method).
+When something isn't working, use [the scientific method](https://en.wikipedia.org/wiki/Empirical_research).

 ### 🟣 Openness
-Openness [leads to](https://fleetdm.com/handbook/company/why-this-way#why-open-source) better products and stronger partnerships.
+Openness leads to [better products](https://fleetdm.com/handbook/company/why-this-way#why-open-source) and stronger relationships.
+Work should be [visible](https://fleetdm.com/handbook/company/why-this-way#why-make-work-visible) and [clear](http://selmiak.bplaced.net/games/pc/index.php?lang=eng&game=Loom&page=Audio-Drama--Game-Script#:~:text=Above%20all%20else%20...%20clarity.).

 - **Welcome contributions.** Have [short toes](https://about.gitlab.com/handbook/values/#short-toes).
 Get comfortable letting others contribute to your domain.
 - **Embrace candor.** Speak up.
 Give pointed and respectful feedback, even [when you disagree](https://fleetdm.com/handbook/company/why-this-way).
 It is okay to interrupt and be interrupted.
 - **Write it down.** Let people learn about your work.
 Remove outdated content so your writing is trustworthy.
 Write in the [handbook first](https://fleetdm.com/handbook/company/why-this-way#why-handbook-first-strategy).
-- **Be transparent.** We build in the open.
+- **Be transparent.** Build in the open.
 Everything we do is [public by default](https://fleetdm.com/handbook/company/why-this-way#why-open-source).
 Declassify non-public information with care.

 ## History